indrekis/FATImage_TCMD_plugin/ReadMe.md

 * No GPT support.
 * Does not yet support CHS partitions -- only LBA.
   * The absolute majority of HDDs created in the 1990s and later are LBA.
-* Partial support of Unicode in filenames, code implements only ANSI functions as for now.
+* Partial support of Unicode in filenames, the code implements only ANSI functions for now.
   * As a result, the path is limited to 260-1 symbols max.
 * No support for the 8" images, including 86-DOS and CP/M images.
 * Directories data, time, and some attributes are not set properly.
-* Not yet tested on large (close to 2Tb) images.
+* Not yet tested on large (close to 2 TB) images.
 * 32-bit plugin version does not support background operation -- TCmd crashes or hangs every time the plugin is used if they are allowed.